jdyeakel/jdyeakel.github.io/people/index.md

 <div>
 <p style="float: left;padding-right:25px"><img src="/images/Irina-web.jpg" width="125"></p>
- <b><a href="https://birskisbarros.weebly.com/" target="_blank">Irina Birskis Barros</a></b>"I will join UC Merced as a PhD student in Fall 2018.
-I am interested in how species assemble into communities, especially how diversity shapes and is shaped by species interactions.
+ <b><a href="https://birskisbarros.weebly.com/" target="_blank">Irina Birskis Barros</a></b> "I am interested in how species assemble into communities, especially how diversity shapes and is shaped by species interactions.
 I aim to use empirical data, mathematical modeling and network theory to investigate how ecological networks assemble and what factors might influence their stability and structure over evolutionary time."  <BR> <BR> <BR> <BR>
 </div>

 <BR CLEAR="...">